< Back to Guru Views

 Gain alignment on priorities

-Why should I use MoSCoW prioritization?
+Why should I use MoSCoW Prioritization?

 Use MoSCoW prioritization when the deadline is fixed and there’s only time to develop the more important requirements.
 The plain English of the MoSCoW phrasing is more effective at helping stakeholders understand the impact of prioritization than more simpler options like High, Medium and Low.

-How should I use MoSCoW prioritization?
+How should I use MoSCoW Prioritization?

 Divvy up all of your prospective items into 4 categories — ‘must haves’, ‘should haves’, ‘could haves’ and ‘wont have right nows’.
 Those items considered critical or essential to the products’ success are ‘must haves’ These are the first items that should be prioritized.
 Items that aren’t essential but can strongly impact the product are should haves’, and are next in line to be developed.
 ‘Could haves’ are less important than ‘should haves’, but are still important, while ‘won’t have right nows’ are items that can be pushed off for the time being.